Oversized Glasses Frames for Every Face Shape

 The wrong pair of oversized glasses frames can be heavy on your face.
 And a heavy pair of glasses will leave skin irritation on your nose and indents across your cheeks.
 But, modern technology has made this problem easier to avoid.

 The only way to avoid this used to be to buy rimless glasses.
-(Picture President Franklin D. Roosevelt’s glasses, and you’ll get the idea — it’s not exactly a fashion statement.)
 But now, most full-rim glasses are made of plastic.

-While some types of plastic are still quite heavy, you can choose lightweight oversized glasses frames by looking for frames made from cellulose acetate.
+While some types of plastic are still quite heavy, you can choose lightweight oversized glasses frames by looking for frames made from cellulose acetate, like we use at Pair.
 This plant-based plastic is extremely lightweight, flexible, and durable, so even big glasses feel comfortable on your face.

 Another key to choosing comfortable oversized glasses is to make sure the frames don’t rest on your cheeks.